View of the Ruins of Chateau Tourbillon on the hill above Sion

 St. Leonard - Cotsetta Vineyards - Sion - Basilica Valère - Chateau Tourbillon

-At about the 2-hour mark you reach the point along the channel where the path descends into the town of Sion.
-From here you get views over the entire city with both its prominent hills upon which perch the Basilica of Valère and the Tourbillon ruins.
-Allow about an hour for the walk through Sion with a visit to both landmarks, and then the final walk to the train station
+Just before the descent into Sion you get views over the entire city with both its prominent hills upon which perch the Basilica of Valère and the Tourbillon ruins.
+Allow about an hour for the walk through Sion with a visit to both landmarks, and then the final walk to the train station.

 Notes on the Landmarks of Valère and Tourbillon: